microsoft/code-push-server/api/README.md

 #### Steps
 To run the CodePush Server locally, follow these steps:
 1. Clone the CodePush Service repository.
-1. Create a `.env` file and configure the mandatory variables as outlined in the `ENVIRONMENT.md` file.
+2. Copy the `.env.example` file to a new file named `.env` in the root directory.
+3. Fill in the values for each environment variable in the `.env` file according to your development or production setup.
-1. Install dependencies by running `npm install`.
+4. Install dependencies by running `npm install`.
-1. Build the server by running `npm run build`.
+5. Build the server by running `npm run build`.
-1. Start the server by running `npm run start:env`.
+6. Start the server by running `npm run start:env`.

 By default, local CodePush server runs on HTTP.
 To run CodePush Server on HTTPS: